anka-213/gf-vscode/README.md

 # VSCode extension for Grammatical Framework

-This provides syntax highlighting and a client for the GF Language Server Protocol server: [gf-lsp](https://github.com/anka-213/gf-lsp).
+This provides syntax highlighting and a client for the [Grammatical Framework](https://www.grammaticalframework.org/) language server: [gf-lsp](https://github.com/anka-213/gf-lsp).

 ## Installation